psadicodes/lyrics-ele/README.md

 🎥 Meant for Instagram Reels, Shorts, and YouTube lyric videos

 🙌 Contribute
-Feel free to fork, add new emojis, or suggest better scientific symbols!
+Feel free to fork, improve symbol sets, or add your own visual themes!

 📸 Logo & Favicon
-Designed using AI and vector graphics, symbolizing music 🎶 + chemistry ⚗️.
+Designed using AI and vector graphics — combining 🎶 + ⚗️ + 💖
+(See public/favicon.ico and assets/logo.svg)

+yaml
+Copy
+Edit

+---

+Let me know if you want me to generate the actual `.ts` files like `emojiMap.ts`, `physicsMap.ts`, or